enyosolutions/nginx-vhost-admin/README.md

 An example use case if to allow connecting only from work for example.

-#### user accouunts
+#### user accounts

 You can use http authentification to protect your app.
-By default is enable and there is a user you can use to connect
+By default it's enabled and there is a user you can use to connect

 ```javascript
  {